 As mentioned, vitamin C is found in high quantities in this tea, and it is a key component in collagen production.
 Without collagen, we couldn’t regenerate tissues, muscle fibers, bone, tendons, organ tissue or skin, so if you have suffered an illness or injury, a huge boost of vitamin C in the body is necessary.

-Some of the volatile components in pine needle are necessary for the production of red blood cells, including vitamin A. This can help to boost your production of red blood cells, thus improving circulation and delivering essential nutrients to extremities in the body.
+Some of the volatile components in pine needle tea are necessary for the production of red blood cells, including vitamin A. This can help to boost your production of red blood cells, thus improving circulation and delivering essential nutrients to extremities in the body.

 Early studies on the effect of this potent tea on Alzheimer’s disease and other neurodegenerative diseases has shown promising early results.
-The antioxidants in this herb can lower the level of beta amyloid deposition, which is the plaque in the brain that compromises neural connections and impairs memory.
+The antioxidants in this tea can lower the level of beta amyloid deposition, which is the plaque in the brain that compromises neural connections and impairs memory.

 All Herbs Are Hand Picked